monax/hoard/README.md

 # Hoard

-Hoard is an encrypted blob store for the Monax platform
+Hoard is an encrypted blob store for the Monax platform.

 ![hoarding marmot](docs/images/hoard.jpg)

+##

 ## Building